TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/networking/enet_tsn_avtp_aes3_aaf_example.md

 \note This example supports the AM62D-EVM-PROC180E2.
 To test with the AM62D-EVM-PROC180E1, change the phy addresses in TI BOARD DRIVERS -> ETHPHY -> CONFIG_ENET_ETHPHY(x) -> phy Address to 15 and 3.
 \endcond

-This Ethernet TSN example demonstrates Dolby EC3 AVB listener instance.
+This Ethernet TSN example demonstrates transmission of non-PCM Audio Data data using Dolby EC3&trade; Format Data using AES3 AAF AVB listener instance.
 Here, the listerner waits for talker to send the audio stream, when the audio stream is received, it is decoded into SMPTE337 frames and copied into the memory shared with Remote Core(C7x core).
 The Remote Core periodically reads from the shared memory and copies into its local memory for further processing.

-The below image shows the program flow for the Dolby EC3 listener application.
+The below image shows the program flow for the AES3 AAF listener application.
 \imageStyle{dolbyec3_listener.png,width:90%}
 \image html dolbyec3_listener.png

 The `get_frame337()` call returns a pointer to the SMPTE337 Frame which is copied to shared memory.
-The C7x can read from this shared memory to get frames in SMPTE337 format which contains Dolby EC3 frames.
+The C7x can read from this shared memory to get frames in SMPTE337 format which contains Dolby EC3&trade; frames.

 # Supported Combinations